romilpatel78/scrapping_project/README.md

-Glassdoor job scrapping project
+# Glassdoor Job Scrapping Project

 Reference of the scrapping using selenium: https://github.com/arapfaik/scraping-glassdoor-selenium

+# Phase of the Project

-Uploaded Python code for the scrapping the job details for the inserted keyword using selenium, modified reference code for the scrapping.
+•	Uploaded Python code for the scrapping the job details for the inserted keyword using selenium, modified reference code for the scrapping.

-Created dataframe of the data into CSV file (glassdoor.csv), on which data operations will be performed for the data cleaning and more.
+•	Created dataframe of the data into CSV file (glassdoor.csv), on which data operations will be performed for the data cleaning and more.

-Added new columns into data set for further analysis.
+•	Added new columns into data set for further analysis.

-Performed exploratory data analysis using existing as well as new columns.
+•	Performed exploratory data analysis (EDA) using existing as well as new columns.
 Created some visulization using histogram for better understanding of the data.